gentaiscool/code-switching-papers/README.md

 # Code-switching Research Resources
 This is the list of tutorials, workshops, papers, and resources on computational linguistic approaches to code-switching research.
 The list will be updated over the time.
-You are welcome to send a pull request for updating the list and be one of the contributors! 🚀
+You are welcome to send a pull request for updating the list and be one of the contributors!

 📌 I plan to collect theses and books on code-switching and list them here.
 If you have one, don't hesitate to contact me or send a pull request!

-## 📔 Tutorials
+## 🚀 Highlights
+- If you are new on code-switching or looking for a new research direction, we have written a comprehensive survey paper on code-switching: <b>The Decades Progress on Code-Switching Research in NLP: A Systematic Survey on Trends and Challenges</b> <a href="https://arxiv.org/pdf/2212.09660.pdf">[Paper]</a>.
+Feel free to read and let us know if you have any suggestions!
+Thanks to Alham Fikri Aji, Zheng-Xin Yong, and Thamar Solorio to make this possible 😊
+- <b>[Upcoming]</b> We are organizing the code-switching workshop at EMNLP 2023!
+Stay tuned!
+- We (I, Marina Zhukova, and Sudipta Kar) organized a bird-of-a-feather session at EMNLP 2022 in Abu Dhabi.
+We have around 30 people joining (in-person and online).
+Thanks for coming!
-There was a comprehensive tutorial about code-mixing by Microsoft Research (Monojit Choudhury, Kalika Bali, Anirudh Srinivasan, and Sandipan Dandapat) at EMNLP 2019, you can check the following <a href="https://genius1237.github.io/emnlp19_tut/">link</a>.
+- 📔 There was a comprehensive tutorial about code-mixing by Microsoft Research (Monojit Choudhury, Kalika Bali, Anirudh Srinivasan, and Sandipan Dandapat) at EMNLP 2019, you can check the following <a href="https://genius1237.github.io/emnlp19_tut/">link</a>.

 ## 🏫 Workshops
 This is the list of the code-switching workshop series: